Species Adalia bipunctata - Two-spotted Lady Beetle

 considered by New York State to be a "Species of Greatest Conservation Need" (SGCN) (4)

-The markings on the pronotum are similar to those of Harmonia axyridis.
+May be confused with the larger Harmonia axyridis.
 However, the center of Harmonia's face (below left) is white, and the center of Adalia's face (below right) is black.

 Harmon, J.P., Stephens, E., Losey, J. 2007.
 The decline of native coccinellids (Coleoptera: Coccinellidae) in the United States and Canada.
 Journal of Insect Conservation 11: 85-94.
 Abstract

 6 live adult images

 - Danielle Martinez, Cornell U., 2006

 - Linnaeus' original description (in Latin).

 |1.||The Coccinellidae (Coleoptera) of America North of Mexico |